qgis/qwc2/doc/plugins.md

 Requires `elevationServiceUrl` in `config.json` to point to a `qwc-elevation-service`.

-The print height profile functionality requires a template located by default at assets/templates/heightprofileprint.html with containing a container element with id=heightprofilecontainer.
+The print height profile functionality requires a template located by default at `assets/templates/heightprofileprint.html` with containing a container element with `id=heightprofilecontainer`.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|